Chapter One: Listen and Learn

 Akira sat up and looked up at the tall man.
 “W-where am I?”

-The man smiled as he held a hand out to her.
-“You, my dear.
-Are in the afterlife.”
+The man smiled and held a hand out to her.
+“You, my dear, are in the afterlife.”

 Akira frowned as she placed her hand in the man’s hand.
 “I’m dead?”

 “Oh yes,” the man said with a nod.
 “Very much so.”

 “Come with me,” the man said, gesturing toward a doorway.